-SiÅs Housing Office
+SiÅs Housing Office - Boksmia

-If you will be living on campus, you must arrange to pick-up your keys from the SiÅs Housing Office.
-The office is located next to the duck pond as shown on MazeMap.
+If you will be living on campus, you must arrange to pick-up your keys from the on MazeMap.
 Regular office hours are between 10:00 - 15:00 during weekdays.
 You can email them at utleie@sias.no with your arrival date and time.
 If you are arriving after hours, they will provide special instructions for how to pick-up your keys.
 Remember to inform SiÅs of your time of arrival.

-The SiÅs Housing Office and Boksmia (university bookshop) are housed in the above building which is located next to the duck
+The SiÅs Housing Office and Boksmia (university bookshop) are housed in the above building which is located next to the duck pond.